 For media appearances, quotes, or to speak on background about a topic, feel free to email me at jamesevans [at] fas.harvard.edu.

-I regularly speak with journalists about China and Taiwan, and I am happy to speak on record or on background about topics within my research interests.
+I regularly speak with journalists about China, Taiwan, and global affairs, and I am happy to speak on record or on background about topics within my research interests.

 Recent Media Appearances